The Queen & Duke of Edinburgh with Thomas, Viscount Coke

-In celebration of the Queen's Diamond Jubilee and the 400th anniversary of the establishment of the Coke family at Holkham, our exhibition for 2012 highlights the links over four centuries between the Coke family and the monarchy, from the time of Elizabeth I to the present day.
-Fascinating items from our archives, library, personal records and photos illustrate the family story over four centuries of royal connections.
-Find out more about this photograph of the Queen, Duke of Edinburgh and a young Thomas, Viscount Coke.
-Discover how the hall was used to entertain royal guests, the great friendship between the 2nd Earl of Leicester and King Edward VII, and a spectacular display of family costumes telling the unique family story concerning the present Queen's coronation in 1953.
+In celebration of the Queen’s Diamond Jubilee and the 400th anniversary of the establishment of the Coke family at Holkham, our exhibition for 2012 highlighted the links over four centuries between the Coke family and the monarchy, from the time of Elizabeth I to the present day.
+Fascinating items from our archives, library, personal records and photos illustrated the family story over four centuries of royal connections.
+Visitors we able to find out more about this photograph of the Queen, Duke of Edinburgh and a young Thomas, Viscount Coke.
+They discovered how the hall was used to entertain royal guests, the great friendship between the 2nd Earl of Leicester and King Edward VII, and a spectacular display of family costumes telling the unique family story concerning the present Queen’s coronation in 1953.

 Click here to view a PDF showing the information panels displayed during the exhibition.

 The title of this exhibition - why the Ostrich?

 It was Sir Edward Coke, founder of the family fortunes and Attorney General to Elizabeth I and James I, who adopted the rather unexpected emblem of the ostrich with a horseshoe in its beak and incorporated it into the Coke family’s coat of arms.